BlackWolfed/RedTeamRecon/README.md

 $ rustscan -T 1500 -b 500 13.58.194.87 -A -sC
 ```
 ### nikto
-Nikto is a web server scanner to get some inforamation may be useful for you
+Nikto is a web server scanner to get some information that may be useful for you
 ```
 $ nikto -h gitlab.com
 ```
-## 5. Bruteforce directory to get more possible API endpoint don't forget follow this rule **more paths = more files, parameters -> more vulnerabilty**
+## 5. Bruteforce directory to get more possible API endpoint don't forget to follow this rule **more paths = more files, parameters -> more vulnerability**

 ### Gobuster
-Gobuster is a tool used to brute-force: URIs (directories and files) in web sites, DNS subdomains (with wildcard support), Virtual Host names on target web servers.
+Gobuster is a tool used to brute-force: URIs (directories and files) in websites, DNS subdomains (with wildcard support), Virtual Host names on target web servers.

 ```
 $ gobuster dir -u https://gitlab.com -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -o /root/Desktop/endpoint -x php,txt,js